The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Progressive degenerative CNS disease with:

-- Degeneration and death of dopaminergic nerve cells in the subsantia nigra / striatum
+- Degeneration and death of dopaminergic neurons in the subsantia nigra/striatum

 - Formation of Lewy bodies (cytoplasmic inclusions) in the substantia nigra

-- Extrapyramidal disorder with dopamine deficiency à imbalance between dopamine, acetylcholine and glutamate
+- Extrapyramidal disorder with dopamine deficiency to Imbalance between dopamine, acetylcholine and glutamate

 - Dopamine inhibits muscle contraction, stimulates basal ganglia